- Go Hiking

 From the kiosk just beyond the parking area, proceed ahead on the red-blazed Duggan Trail.
 In about half a mile, the red trail ends at a junction with the blue-blazed Reservoir Trail.
 Continue ahead on the blue trail, which crosses Ben's Bridge (a wooden footbridge) and climbs along a picturesque stream, with cascades and waterfalls, following an old woods road.

 In about a third of a mile, you'll notice a pipeline crossing the stream on stone abutments.
-Turn right here (there is a "1" painted in blue on a rock) and follow a rocky footpath uphill.
+Turn right here (there is a "1" painted in yellow on a rock) and follow a rocky footpath uphill.
 This trail - the route of a buried pipeline - is not blazed (except with occasional blue flagging tape), but it is obvious and easy to follow.
-(It is not shown on the 2006 edition of Trail Conference Map #113 or on the Black Rock Forest map.)
 As the trail levels off and curves to the left, a broad viewpoint opens up on the right.
 Just ahead is Black Rock (which you will soon climb), and the Shawangunk Mountains are visible on the horizon to the northwest.

 The summit affords a panoramic view, with Schunemunk Mountain and the Metro-North Railroad's Moodna Viaduct to the west, the Hudson River (crossed by the Newburgh-Beacon Bridge) to the northeast, and the Shawangunk Mountains on the northwest horizon.
 You'll want to take a break to rest from the climb and savor the view.